xapian/xapian/xapian-core/docs/deprecation.rst

 .. [#rswg] This affects all SWIG generated bindings (currently: Python, PHP, Ruby, Tcl8 and CSharp)

-.. [#rsw2] This affects all SWIG-generated bindings except those for Ruby, support for which was added after the function waan-core.
+.. [#rsw2] This affects all SWIG-generated bindings except those for Ruby, support for which was added after the function was deprecated in Xapian-core.

 .. [#rsw3] This affects all SWIG generated bindings except those for Ruby, which was added after the function was deprecated in Xapian-core, and PHP, where empty is a reserved word (and therefore, the method remains "is_empty").